VinayKale1998/bookMyShow/README.md

 - Allows user to make a movie booking by selecting a movie, seat type and number, seat .
 Also, it provides the last movie booking details

- # directory💠
+ # Directory💠
  We have split the project's src folder into multiple folders as -  Components, Store and UI for ease of management and modularity

+## App.js
+Renders the main booking page with Movies, Seats and Timeslot components , handles booking submission and error and comfiration modal dispaly.

 ## Components Folder

-Renders the main booking page with Movies, Seats and Timeslot components and also handles the booking submission with validation and modals
- Parent: App.js

 **Header.js**
 Renders the header of the bookMyShow page

 **LastBooking.js**
 Renders the last booking details by fetching the backend API upon first render and for subsequent booking in the same session , collects booking confirmation from the local state and renders it to avoid unnecessary calls to the backend - Parent: App.js

 **Movies.js**